 - Information you voluntarily upload to our careers/recruitment website;

-- notes made by our recruitment team during a recruitment interview;
+- Notes made by our recruitment team during a recruitment interview; and

 Other details may be collected indirectly from the following sources:

 - Credit reference agencies

 - Third-party platforms such as Indeed or LinkedIn, if these were used to apply for the role; and

 - Publicly available sources such as social media sites (to the extent necessary and relevant to the job role).

 If you have submitted your application through our recruitment portal, Greenhouse, we may also link the data you provide to us with other publicly available information about you that you have published on the internet, including sources such as LinkedIn and other social media profiles.